What's New!

 were unable to unify the territories under their rule into a strong kingdom.

-At the beginning of the VIIIth century the strong leadership of King Liutprand (712-744) concurrent with
+In the first half of the VIIIth century the strong leadership of King Liutprand (712-744) concurrent with

-a grave religious dispute caused by Emperor Leo III, helped the Longobards in the conquest of Ravenna and of all the Byzantine territories in northern Italy.
+a serious religious quarrel caused by Emperor Leo III, helped the Longobards in expanding their territories.

 In 718 Leo III managed to resist an Arab siege of Constantinople and in 726 he faced